dividedmind/statistics-done-wrong/pseudoreplication.rst

 You might wonder how you prove that menstrual cycles (or the :index:`estrous cycles` of hamsters) synchronize.
 As it turns out, you can't.
 The studies which did so were pseudoreplicated.

-In other words, we only thought our experiment could cause pseudoreplication because we believed a pseudoreplicated study.
 In this case the mistake was insidious, and for humans, the study went something like this:

 1. Find groups of women who live together in close contact: in this case, college students who live in dormitories.